Stalker2106x/MenuFramework/README.md

 ### Adding lua to your menus

-This is an example of a script that prints a menu that lists items and allows to select one:
+This is an example of a menu implementing a script that prints a menu that lists items and allows to select one:

     <Menu Id="Test" OnLoad="TestOnLoad">
       <Text>Select an item</Text>